 Virtual races: Rotterdam walking club (RWV) have replaced their "actual" Winterseries of races to virtual walks - with several distances up to 15km aand all from your front door.
 Next race 7th February RWV website

 please check the Fixture/events list - this will be regularly updated as and when information is received as to the current status of races.

 who we are

 Centurions are a worldwide community of race walkers who have completed a 100 mile race in 24 hours

-Centurion 100 mile races now take place every year in Africa, Australia, New Zealand, Holland, the US as well as the UK and each country has its own unique award which many race walkers strive to gain.
+Centurion 100 mile races now take place every year in Africa, Australia, New Zealand, Holland, USA and the UK.
+Each country has its own unique award which race walkers strive to gain.

 A Centurion 100 mile race can only be described as the ultimate test of physical and mental endurance and whether you succeed or not in your race, you will meet an amazing bunch of walkers who will always make you welcome.

 No matter which country or continent you compete in, the camaradie amongst the walkers is something which will last a lifetime.

 Completing a Centurion event can also be described as an epic experience !